Skip to content

 Setting up in Azure:

 Once you’ve established your prerequisites, it’s time to start deploying Azure resources.
+This blog will focus on requirements specific to the Power Platform integration, but some special details here are worth noting.
 At this stage, you must:

 1. Create two virtual networks in paired regions.